jtryno/homelab/README.md

 - Deploy and manage services via Docker Compose
 - ~~Build a full monitoring stack with Prometheus and Grafana~~ (completed)
 - ~~Deploy a web UI for Ansible playbook management~~ (completed)
+- Set up a full CI/CD pipeline with automated linting
 - Expand inventory with additional Proxmox VMs
 - Document everything as code
 - Learn!